ironbar/arc25/docs/04_Initial_Plan.md

 - Teach how to use the DSL.
 It is important to create examples of how to use each function in the DSL
 - Upsampling as data augmentation
+- I can remove words from the tokenizer of a model to simplify grid representation.